Apurve7/Verilog-for-FPGA-Enginner-On-Xilinx-Vivado/README.md

 # Verilog for an FPGA Engineer with Xilinx Vivado Design Suite

-This repository contains my assignment solutions and notes from the **Verilog for an FPGA Engineer with Xilinx Vivado Design Suite** course.
+This repository contains my assignment solutions and notes from the **Verilog for an FPGA Engineer with Xilinx Vivado Design Suite** course by Kumar Khandagle on Udemy
 It focuses on learning **Verilog HDL** for digital design and its implementation using **Xilinx Vivado** tools.

 Verilog is a hardware description language used to model and design digital circuits at various levels of abstraction, from gate-level to system-level.